Top 5 Factors To Increase Productivity – Productivity Improvement Techniques

 1. Prioritise and plan your schedule around your priorities:

-Pick 3 (or less) top priorities for the day and try to get these done as early in your workday as possible to improve productivity.
+Pick 3 (or less) top priorities for the day and try to get these done as early in your workday as possible.

 If you struggle with prioritising, here are 5 powerful frameworks that can help you figure out what’s truly important.